AizazSharif/aizazsharif.github.io/about.md

  - Banking Solutions and Databases
  - Web Development

-Currently, I am pursuing a Masters in Computer Science and also working as a Research Associate leading the team of software engineers for the ‘Mobile Phone Digital Forensics' project.
+Currently, I am pursuing a Masters in Computer Science and also working as a Research Associate leading the team of software engineers for the ‘Mobile Phone Digital Forensics' [project][7].
 My area of research surrounds:
  - Android Malware Analysis
  - Function Identification in Android Binaries
  - Post-Mortem Mobile Device Forensics